-19.1 Employees diagnosed with a terminal illness will be managed in a dignified and compassionate manner.
-Glasgow City Council have adopted the Trade Union Congress' "Dying to Work Charter" and will not dismiss any person with a terminal diagnosis because of their condition, unless in the employee's best interests.
+- 18.1 Employees diagnosed with a terminal illness will be managed in a dignified and compassionate manner.
+Glasgow City Council have adopted the Trade Union Congress' "Dying to Work Charter" and will not dismiss any person with a terminal diagnosis because of their condition, unless in the employee's best interests. - 18.2 In appropriate cases, line managers should contact their Service Strategic HR team.